CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 # Earth Observation guide

 This guide aims to help researchers to work with Earth Observation (EO) data using CSC's computing resources.
 The purpose of this guide is to give an overview of available options, so it would be easier to decide if CSC has suitable services for your EO reseach.
 It also helps you find the right data and tools for raster data based EO tasks.
+This guide focuses on spaceborne platforms.
+However, many tools and concepts also apply to airborne platforms.
 If you are interested in the fundamentals of EO, please check the [resources and further reading section](#resources-and-further-reading).

 **What are the benefits of using EO data?**